MarkiZdeGenerAt/Smart-Dashboard/README.md

 1. Restart Home Assistant after installing the integration.
    A default configuration will be created as `smart_dashboard.yaml` and a dashboard generated at `dashboards/smart_dashboard.yaml`.
-2. Run `setup_dashboard.py` to automatically add the dashboard entry to `configuration.yaml`:
+2. The integration adds the dashboard entry to `configuration.yaml` automatically on first start.
+If you ever need to update it manually run:

    ```bash
    python3 setup_dashboard.py /path/to/your/homeassistant
    ```

-   The installer script already calls this helper, so no manual editing of `configuration.yaml` is required.
 3. Reload Lovelace or restart Home Assistant again to see the new dashboard.
 4. You can edit `smart_dashboard.yaml` at any time to customise the layout, select a theme and run the generator manually if you wish.